 The proposed changes by the GC feature prohibiting the functionality for users to play multiple slot games at the same time.
-According to the regulator, this encourages the consumers to gamble more intensively.
-Furthermore, the regulator noted that the multiple screen features may be preventing the players from keeping the control over their gambling activities.
+According to the regulator, this encourages consumers to gamble more intensively.
+Furthermore, the regulator noted that the multiple screen features may be preventing the players from keeping control over their gambling activities.

 Another proposed restriction is the discontinuing of quick spin, spin stop, auto-play and similar functions.
 According to the GC, quick spin, spin stop or the commonly known “turbo” function contributes to intensifying of the gameplay.
 This deliberately speeds up the play while users have an “artificial illusion of control”.
 The GC urges that the system must not allow the users to reduce the waiting time before the result is presented.